liamtlr/o-x-tech-test/README.md

 # Noughts and Crosses tech test

-A simple noughts and crosses game built in Ruby as part of Makers tech-test week
+A simple noughts and crosses script built in Ruby as part of Makers tech-test week

 ## Setup